varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 **DO NOT USE INTEL HD4400 for Big Sur, as it is extremely glitchy.** In some cases, the OS behaves like you wouldn't have hardware acceleration, and the UI is laggy as hell.
 Even the Dock magnification animation freezes.
 > Note: I've only tested it with MacOS Big Sur Beta 11.0.1.

+> Update: After 3 days of active usage, Big Sur seems pretty stable.
+There were a few updates too, which broke nothing at the moment.

 ## Before you start

 ### Requirements